Grammer Guitar G-58 Made in the USA 1968

 SOLD!!!

-"Grammer Guitar G-58" built in 1968, including Gibson case and documentation on species protection.
+“Grammer Guitar G-58,” built in 1968, including a Gibson case and documentation regarding species protection.

 Special feature:

-Grammer guitars were built in Nashville, Tennessee, between 1965 and 1972, according to country guitarist Billy Grammer.
-The aim was to combine the best features of Martin and Gibson guitars in a single instrument at a time when the quality of these major manufacturers was declining significantly due to the folk boom in the USA.
+According to country guitarist Billy Grammer, Grammer guitars were built in Nashville, Tennessee, between 1965 and 1972.
+The goal was to combine the best features of Martin and Gibson guitars into a single instrument, at a time when the quality of these major manufacturers had declined significantly due to the folk music boom in the United States.

-They weren't prepared for the increasing demand for acoustic guitars and had shortages, especially of wood.
-Grammer guitars quickly found players, and Mick Taylor of the Rolling Stones also played a Grammer from time to time back then.
+They weren't prepared for the growing demand for acoustic guitars and were facing shortages, especially of wood.
+Grammer guitars quickly found players; Mick Taylor of the Rolling Stones also played a Grammer from time to time back then.

-In 1968, due to financial difficulties, Ampeg took over management.
-In the same year, the production facility burned down, destroying the wood, designs, and plans.
-Ampeg covered the costs of a new production facility with more efficient production methods, but allegedly the quality of the guitars was no longer as good.
-This Grammer guitar falls into the transition period.
-It has all the features of the "RG&G Musical Instrument Inc" from the period between 1965 and 1968, but inside it has the so-called Ampeg label of "Grammer Guitar Inc."
+In 1968, due to financial difficulties, Ampeg took over management; that same year, the production facility burned down, along with the wood, templates, and blueprints.
+Ampeg covered the costs of a new production facility with more efficient manufacturing methods; reportedly, the quality of the guitars was no longer as good.
+This Grammer guitar falls within this transitional period.
+It possesses all the features of the “RG&G Musical Instrument Inc.” models from the period between 1965 and 1968, but inside it bears the so-called Ampeg label of “Grammer Guitar Inc.”

-The guitar has a German spruce top and a Riopalisander body, which has been strictly protected since 1992.
-A CITES certificate from the Darmstadt Regional Council is available, certifying the legality of this guitar and allowing it to be offered for sale.
+The guitar features a top made of German Alpine spruce and a body made of Rio rosewood, which has been strictly protected since 1992.
+A CITES certificate from the Regional Office in Darmstadt is available, confirming the legality of this guitar and allowing it to be offered for sale.

 The instrument is used.

-Condition 8/10 The damage to the finish (belt buckle wear) caused by the cowboy guitarist's belt buckle, who otherwise treated it with care, should be mentioned.
+Condition 8/10 It’s worth noting the paint damage (belt buckle wear) caused by the belt buckle of the cowboy guitarist, who otherwise treated it with care.

 The frets show minimal wear.